FastyBird/devices-node/readme.md

 Everything required will be then installed in the provided folder `path/to/install`

-This microservice is composed from one console command.
+This microservice has several console command.

 ##### HTTP server